Sa-na-yia-n/anitaskitchen/README.md

 ## Author
-This website is built by Sharon Mukenga https://github.com/Sa-na-yia-n/anitaskitchen.git
+This website is built by Sanayin sharon https://github.com/Sa-na-yia-n/anitaskitchen.git

 ## ISSUES
 There are no known issues